- Members Areas

 How many hours of dance should my daughter be doing each week?
 She is ‘pre-professional’ and is 13.
 She would love to do as much as possible, but I am worried about her development.

 The issue of how many hours young dancers should be doing is difficult.
 The girls themselves love to dance and want to be dancing as much as possible.
-Teachers obviously want their students to be working as hard as possible towards their dreams, and are often used to the grueling schedule of a professional company or school.
+Teachers obviously want their students to be working as hard as possible towards their dreams, and are often used to the gruelling schedule of a professional company or school.
 Parents of dance students often do not have any benchmark, other than the school that their daughter attends, to gauge what is ‘normal’ for a dance student of a certain age.

 Appropriate hours for student dancers do vary depending on the physical capabilities and professional aspirations of the dancer.
 A recreational dancer who has less than the physique for dance will tend to get injuries if she does too many hours of training.
 It must be remembered that until the ages 16-18, most girls are still growing significantly, and excessive exercise in one genre may adversely affect her growth.
 We must be especially wary of overloading the feet too much in the growing years.